 The Roku Streambar is a budget-level 2.0 setup.
 This impressively small soundbar allows you to access different streaming platforms like Netflix and Hulu in one place via Roku's media streamer.
-It can also be upgraded with a separate subwoofer and satellites down the line.
+You can also upgrade it with a separate subwoofer and satellites down the line.
 However, it really struggles to produce low-bass and has a veiled treble.
 It also doesn't get very loud and doesn't support Atmos.
 On the upside, you can wirelessly stream audio via Bluetooth, Apple AirPlay 2, and Wi-Fi.
 Its center channel also reproduces dialogue clearly and is well-suited for vocal-centric content.

 The Roku Streambar is a very small soundbar with angled edges.
 Its front and sides are wrapped in tight fabric that almost feels like it's stuck to the soundbar's body, while the top and rear of the bar are made from hard plastic.

 The Roku Streambar doesn't come with a subwoofer, but you can purchase a Roku Wireless Subwoofer separately.

 The Roku Streambar doesn't have any satellites, but you can buy Roku Wireless Speakers separately.

 This soundbar is small and can easily fit between the legs of most 55 inch TVs.
 It's not very tall, so it shouldn't block your TV unless it sits flush to the table.

 The back of this soundbar has one opening for its inputs and power cord.
 There are also universal holes on its underside so that you can wall-mount it, but the mounting parts are sold separately.